Template string queries#

 instance.l

-: the parameter is a literal value, which will be composed to the query on the client.
+: the parameter is a literal value, which will be merged to the query on the client.
 This allows to parametrize statements that don’t support parametrization in PostgreSQL.q

 : the parameter is a snippet of statement to be included verbatim in the query.
 The parameter must be another template string or asql.SQL